ayan-b/Desktop-Wallpaper-Changer/README.md

 - In order to change the background you can use the CLI:
     - `dwc -i` will open all the wallpaper sources and you can select the one you like.
-    - `dwc -op <number>` will update the wallpaper from the number-th source as specified above.
+    - `dwc <number>` will update the wallpaper from the number-th source as specified above.

 **Platforms Supported**: